 Write a little about yourself.
 Just a paragraph will do.

-Ask me if you'd like to know something, I'm an open book and love
+Ask me if you'd like to know something, my life has been an open

-I am an artist (visual arts mostly), and sometimes work as a
+Artist (visual arts mostly), and sometimes work as a software

 Otherwise, traveling around the world, focusing on that which I

-enjoy most -- I've yet to find a place or culture I haven't
+enjoy most -- I've yet to find a place, culture, or mythology that

 What I’m doing with my life